7MinSec/TCMLobbyBBQ/README.md

 ---

-# Something's broken and/or I can make tcm.py better!
+# Something's broken and/or I can help make tcm.py better!
 Great!
 Raise an [issue](https://github.com/7MinSec/TCMLobbyBBQ/issues) and let's talk about it!